Abuse in women's pro soccer league was systemic, report says - WHIZ News

 The report made numerous recommendations to prioritize player health and safety.
 Among them is the requirement that teams accurately disclose coach misconduct to the league and the soccer federation to ensure coaches aren’t allowed to move between teams.
 It also calls for meaningful vetting of coaches and timely investigation into allegations of abuse.

-The NWSL said it was in the process of reviewing the report.
+The NWSL said it was reviewing the report.
 The league and the NWSL Players Association are also conducting an investigation.

 “We recognize the anxiety and mental strain that these pending investigations have caused and the trauma that many – including players and staff – are having to relive.
 We continue to admire their courage in coming forward to share their stories and influence all the changes necessary to keep moving our league forward,” NWSL Commissioner Jessica Berman said in a statement.
 “Establishing trust and confidence between the league, its players and other key stakeholders remains a central focus for the NWSL, and we know that we must learn from and take responsibility for the painful lessons of the past in order to move the league into a better future.”